Paperwork loses deals.

 Frequently asked questions

-Does Cyberbase AI train on your data?
+Does Cyberbase train on your data?

-No. Cyberbase AI does not train AI models on customer data.
+No. Cyberbase does not train AI models on customer data.
 Your security documentation, policies, and questionnaire responses remain completely private.
 We use your data solely to provide the service you've requested, never to improve our underlying models or for any other purpose.

-Does Cyberbase AI provide indemnification?
+Does Cyberbase provide indemnification?

 Yes.
-Cyberbase AI provides indemnification for intellectual property claims related to our service.
+Cyberbase provides indemnification for intellectual property claims related to our service.
 Enterprise customers receive comprehensive indemnification coverage as part of their agreement.
 Contact our sales team for specific terms and coverage details.

 Yes.
 Cyberbase AI offers single-tenant architecture for enterprise customers with strict data isolation requirements.
 Single-tenant deployments provide dedicated infrastructure, enhanced security controls, and complete data segregation.
 This option is available on our Enterprise plan.